 through to continue with their exploration.
 Snakes, Scorpions

-In all, they discovered 6 separate rooms, 3 of which were thought
+all, they are alleged to have discovered 6 separate rooms, 3 of

-of the more amazing discoveries allegedly made, was a seperate
+One of the more amazing discoveries was said to have been a separate

-long tunnel that would have led all the way up to the operations
+long tunnel that may have led all the way up to the operations

 HQ at the top of Bukit Pengerang.
 Sadly, he also adds that most

 of this subterranean system is now completely inaccessible due